csiro-risk-assessment/mozzie/paper.md

 `Mozzie` allows sophisitcated treatment of the spatio-temporal evolution of populations.
 This includes age or stage structure, and competition and breeding between multiple (sub-)species, allowing researchers to assess potential transfer of the genetic alteration to other (sub-)species.
 Genetic alterations can be flexibly modelled with any number of alleles and the capacity for Mendelian or non-Mendelian inheritance, including gene drives.
 To assess the spatial spread of wild-type and genetically-altered mosquitoes, `Mozzie` can simulate the local diffusion of individuals through the landscape, and long-distance dispersal via wind.  `Mozzie` can be used for risk assessments at the local, regional or continental scale.
 For example, wind patterns and the capacity of the landscape to support mosquitoes can vary spatially and temporally, reflecting seasonality, local conditions and/or daily variations, etc.

 `Mozzie` has been used by the authors and collaborators to simulate the effects of a theoretical population-modifying gene-drive in malaria vectors in sub-Saharan Africa [@beetonplos].
 It has also been used to simulate a proposed release of a self-limiting Paternal Male Bias genetic construct [@Hosack2023]...
 Geoff/Nick/Keith - please write a few words about risk-assessment work, and include refs.
+TODO

 # Statement of need